AA

 Sayan Basu Roy

 Sayan has obtained his bachelor's degree in Electronics and Tele-Communication Engineering from Jadavpur University, West Bengal in the year of 2014.
 Subsequently, he has completed his PhD from the control and automation group of Electrical Engineering at Indian Institute of Technology Delhi (January 2015-February 2019).
-He is working as an Assistant Professor at the Electronics and Communication Engineering Department of Indraprastha Institute of Information Technology Delhi since September 2018.
+He is working as an Associate Professor at the Electronics and Communication Engineering Department of Indraprastha Institute of Information Technology Delhi since September 2018.

 Sayak Bhattacharya